 |"An IFR is a request to fund, for an individual, an episode of healthcare that currently falls outside existing contracts.
 The funding request may be asking for any type of healthcare: a service, a piece of equipment or aid, a specific treatment or medicine.
 In contrast to annual prioritisation and inyear service development decisions, appropriate IFRs are considered on an individual patient, rather than population, basis.
 There are two main categories of appropriate IFR: first, where patients fall outside an existing generic or treatment-specific policy where an unusual circumstance applies to the individual; second, for patients with a very rare clinical condition" NPC 2009|

-An "Individual funding request" or IFR is the process used by a commissioning primary care organisation to decide whether to make a funding arrangement for an individual for a particular, usually non-routine purpose, such as:
+An "Individual funding request" or IFR is the process used by a NHS commissioning organisation to decide whether to make a funding arrangement for an individual for a particular, usually non-routine purpose, such as:

 - A rare disease without other commissioning arrangements

 - Where a conditions treatment is not routinely funded but a rare combination of clinical circumstances may make the individual circumstances exceptional eg: